rjw57/richwareham.com-static/_posts/2014-09-17-windows-development-from-a-linux-perspective.md

 All of my external dependencies are either NuGet-able or are packaged as re-distributable ``.msi`` instalers.
-After some Googling for the correct PowerShell incantation, getting Bonjour and the Kinect SDKs auto-installing on the test boxes was easy enough and the BuGet packages are downloaded automatically by MSBuild.
+After some Googling for the correct PowerShell incantation, getting Bonjour and the Kinect SDKs auto-installing on the test boxes was easy enough and the NuGet packages are downloaded automatically by MSBuild.

 I chose to have the non-NuGet dependencies in a [separate